ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_overview.md

 The following components are included in your Single-node Trial for Migration and App Modernization instance.

-The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.CloudDataCent_notm}} that is selected for deployment.
+The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.cloud_notm}} data center that is selected for deployment.
 {:note}

-### Bare Metal Server
+### Bare metal server
 {: #cloud_modern_bundle_overview-bare-metal}

 Dual Intel Xeon Gold 5120 processor / 28 cores total, 2.2 GHz with 384 GB RAM) for up to about 20 virtual machines (VMs).